 Music and Dance

-If you're low on funds and are looking for a more low-key but authentic cultural experience, check out the Irish Cultural Centre in Paris.
-This year, traditional Irish musician Colm Mac Con Iomaire is giving what's set to be a memorable concert on the evening of the 17th.
+If you're looking for a more low-key but authentic cultural experience, check out the Irish Cultural Centre in Paris.
+This year, traditional Irish group Atlas is giving what's set to be a memorable concert on the evening of the 16th.
+There's also a St Patrick's Family Day scheduled on the 17th, offering music, fun and games for all ages!

-This year, The price is 18 Euros/15 Euros with a valid student card.
+This year, concert tickets are 18 Euros/15 Euros with a valid student card.
 Reservations are recommended.

 St. Patrick's Day Family Fun at Disneyland Paris